Eugeniia/evgeniiagolovina.github.io/index.md

 **Summary:**

-- NGS and multi-omics data analysis, 7 years
+- 7 years of experience in data science
 - Broad knowledge in health science, genetics, molecular biology and biochemistry
-- Programming experience in R, Python, Matlab, C++, Bash
+- Programming experience in R, Python, Matlab, Bash
-- Excellent organisational, writing, communication and presentation skills
+- Excellent organizational, writing, communication and presentation skills
 - High motivation to get things done
 - Ability to work in team and independently